uccser/cs-unplugged/csunplugged/topics/content/en/binary-numbers/programming-challenges/cards-given-number-one-line/python-expected.md

 For the input `32` the code will output:
 ```
 Please enter a number less than or equal to 31:
-Please chose a number less than or equal to 31.
+Please choose a number less than or equal to 31.
 ```